-To ensure adequate lighting the Churchwarden(s) will inspect the lighting weekly and rectify any low level bulb failures.
-High level bulb failures will be reported to the Health & Safety rep for replacement.
-Any emergency lighting must be checked.
+To ensure adequate lighting the Churchwarden(s) will inspect the lighting weekly and report any low level bulb failures to Mrs Ann Hancock for replacement or to the Sec to the PCC for high level replacement.

 9. Working at High Levels